AkilKarthick/cloud_greensTech_notes/linux_D03.md

 it will ask us to enforece your licence by providig activation key / organization / rhc connect

---how to update , package installation and managing-- how you will install any application on your mac/os
+--how to update , package installation and managing--

-for linux we have a store called!!
+how you will install any application on your mac/os forr linux we have a store called!!

 -rhel, centos.fedora,amazon linux , suse = YUM is the playstore(yellow utilitiy manager)
 -debian, ubuntu = apt ()

---
 here in this exxample i'm working on redhat so you need to be a root user to instal any application